A Brief History of the Global Conference on Citizens’ Rights

 One of the most remarkable trends is the direct democratisation of the world.
 More and more political communities – all levels, from the local to the regional, national and transnational – are adopting citizens’ rights to make decisions directly via tools such as initiatives and referenda.
 According to the Direct Democracy Navigator − a database developed and maintained by the Swiss Democracy Foundation and Democracy International in collaboration with academic researchers – there are currently over 1700 direct democratic rights enshrined in the constitutions and laws of 113 countries.
 The establishment and exercise of these rights have led to the development of new practical applications, legal interpretations, administrative procedures, organising techniques, and information frameworks surrounding modern direct democracy.

-The Forum is coordinated by an international consortium under the leadership of the Swiss Democracy Foundation, chaired by Adrian Schmid, and Democracy International, where Global Manager for PR & Community Building Caroline Vernaillen brings together the threads from all over the world.
+The Forum is coordinated by an international consortium under the leadership of Democracy International.
 The conference is jointly chaired by the two founders of the Forum, the California journalist Joe Mathews and the Swedish-Swiss journalist Bruno Kaufmann.
 The Global Forum is always co-organised by a local organising committee in the host city.
 Each forum ends with a final declaration drawn up and adopted by the participants, which summarises the content of the conference and defines proposals for further cooperation.

 Origin and listing of previous and current Global Forums worldwide